muratk5n/thirdwave/en/README.md

 ---

-That number can definitely tip the balance; there is at least one ATW per tank..
+At least one ATW per tank..
 UK not fooling around..

 "UK sends 2,000 anti-tank weapons to Ukraine"